confetti-framework/docs/docs/docs/the-basics/routing.md

 })
 ```

-If you use multiple routers, you can place a reference to a function in the second parameter:
+If you are using multiple routers, it is recommended to place a reference to a function in the second parameter:

 ``` go
 Get("/user", controller.UserIndex),